osa1/int-proj/Report.markdown

 ## Introduction

+---

+TODO: Add these to somewhere

+In most basic sense, specialization is easily possible by just parsing in specialization time.
+But that doesn't specialize too much, ideally we'd like to eliminate all interpretation costs, which is only possible if we could compile everything to our meta language.
+On the other hand, we want to base our specializer on our interpreters.
+It's tricky to do all these together.
+What we do instead is to specialize as much as possible and fall back to interpreter when we stop.

+---

 The idea of specializing interpreters on programs is known for a long time.
 It's known to be described for the first time by Futamura in his seminal 1971 paper, [Partial Evaluation of Computation Process -- An approach to a